Vishu-uut/Othelo_min_max_bot/README.md

 # Othelo_min_max_bot
-Create a Othello bot and use alpha-beta pruning to beat humans
+Create a Othello bot that uses alpha-beta pruning to beat humans